 The Film and Human Rights Festival is a cultural event organized by the Parisian branch of Amnesty International.
 Its aim is to promote films on human rights, and organises a competition of short films on this theme.

-The selected short films will be screened during the festival, which will take place from 12 to 14 November 2021, on 13 November for the Short Film Evening at the Reflet Médicis in Paris.
+The selected short films will be screened during the festival, which will take place from 4 to 6 November 2022, on November 5th for the Short Film Evening at the cinema Reflet Médicis in Paris.
 They will compete for the three prizes of the Film and Human Rights Festival: the Human Rights Grand Prize, the Jury Prize and the Audience Prize.

 How to register

 Short films cannot exceed 25 minutes and must deal with human rights.

 The festival accepts all types of films (fiction, documentary, experimental, animation, music videos...), made after January 1st, 2021.